abdullinmm/abdullinmm/README.md

-Senior Backend Developer • Go, PostgreSQL, Docker, Kubernetes, CI/CD
+Backend Developer • Go, PostgreSQL, Docker, Kubernetes, CI/CD

 Backend developer with 6+ years of experience in the financial sector.
 Specialized in optimizing p95 latency and building scalable, fault-tolerant services using Go 1.22+, PostgreSQL, Docker, Kubernetes, and CI/CD.
 Experienced in backend development for major Russian banks including VTB and Renaissance Credit.